 Skyline Guest Ranch and Guide Service can take you camping anywhere in Yellowstone Park (in designated backcountry stock campsites) and in the Absaroka-Beartooth Wilderness area near Cooke City, Montana.

-To give you a taste of what you may experience on backcountry overnight camping trips, I will attempt to describe an overnight camp and also a multi-night camp; the scenarios described may or may not be typical, as every trip is unique in its’ landscape, trail terrain, picturesque qualities and the weather, wildlife and other factors are all part of the adventure.
+To give you a taste of what you may experience on backcountry overnight camping trips, here's a description of an overnight camp trip.
+Of course, every trip is unique in its landscape, trail terrain, picturesque qualities and the weather, wildlife, and adventure.

 The stars are so close you think you could reach them in the clear summer sky.
 There may be the hoot of an owl or the howl of a wolf in the distance.
 You are careful to follow the guides’ instruction not to bring any food into the tent and you keep the bear spray close just for comfort.
 The sleeping mats provide a small cushion between you and the earth as your eyes close.